Why get usage-based insurance?

 Recent studies also show that telematics technology really does make for safer driving.
 One report analyzed over 200 million miles of data collected from young drivers since 2011.

-Some very promising trends emerged: for instance, the report showed a 40% drop in crash risk for new drivers with usage-based insurance compared to young drivers without a UBI plan.
+Some very promising trends emerged: for instance, the report showed a 40% drop in crash risk for new drivers with usage-based insurance compared to young drivers without a UBI insurance policy.

-All in all, UBI policies can save lives and keep the cost of insuring your vehicle to a minimum.
+All in all, pay as you go car insurance policies can save lives and keep the cost of insuring your vehicle to a minimum.

 How does telematics technology lower my premiums?

-Traditionally, insurers use very blunt methods to calculate car insurance rates.
-Demographic data, like age and gender, combined with a driver's past record (number of years on the road, number of traffic violations and claims, etc.) were the only ways an insurer could gauge how risky a driver was on the road.
+Traditionally, insurance companies use very blunt methods to calculate car insurance rates.
+Demographic data, like age and gender, combined with a driver's past record (number of years on the road, number of traffic violations and claims, etc.) were the only ways an insurance company could gauge how risky a driver was on the road.

-But usage-based insurance plans use your real-world driving data to determine if you're a safer bet than other drivers with the same basic profile.
+But pay per use auto insurance plans use your real-world driving data to determine if you're a safer bet than other drivers with the same basic profile.

 The first step is installing a little black box into a diagnostic port on your car (usually near the steering column).
 The unit is about the size of a matchbox, and it collects data on your driving habits and then transmits the data through cell phone networks and back to your insurance company.

-Once your insurer has the data, it can adjust your premiums accordingly.
+Once your insurance company has the data, it can adjust your premiums accordingly.
 Remember: safe, cautious driving equals cheaper car insurance.

 How much money can I save with usage-based insurance?